nickbond/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-Nick Bond is Professor of Freshwater Ecology and Director of the Centre for Freshwater Ecosystems at La Trobe University's Albury/Wodonga campus.
+Nick Bond is Professor of Freshwater Ecology and Director of the Centre for Freshwater Ecosystems, based at La Trobe University's Albury/Wodonga campus.